Understanding the Mental and Emotional Health Needs of LGBTQ Individuals

 You Need An LGBTQ-Affirming Therapist

 There are many well-educated and well-meaning therapists who work with people from the LGBTQ community.
-Yet, despite their good intentions, they don’t really understand your sexual orientation or gender identity experiences.
-They are good people trying their best, but sometimes the lack of specialized training greatly hinders their ability to understand you as an LGBTQ client.
-You need special LGBT therapy and gay therapists to help you fully cope.
+Yet, despite their good intentions, they don’t understand your sexual orientation or gender identity experiences.
+They are good people trying their best, but sometimes the lack of specialized training dramatically hinders their ability to understand you as an LGBTQ client.
+You need specific LGBT therapy and gay therapists to help you fully cope.

 “Having a gay-affirmative therapist really changed my life in a lot of ways,” he said.
 “I had always thought, ‘I’m just like my straight friends, only I’m attracted to men.’
 But what I found out is that there’s a deeper level of experiencing what it means to be a gay person than just my sexual identity.
 So discovering that — and realizing there’s so much more to be discovered — I thought, I really want to do that for other people as well.
 I want to be an agent of change.”